Calculate

 What is the difference between discount rate and yield?

-Is the T-Bill calculator accurate?
+Is this T-Bill calculator accurate?

 What face value should I enter?